lanbugs/hdns_cli/README.md

 Hetzner provides an DNS service completely manageable via API, this tool gives you easy access via CLI to the functions.

+More informations about the API https://dns.hetzner.com/api-docs

+More informations about the DNS service from Hetzner https://www.hetzner.com/de/dns-console

 ---
 Written by Maximilian Thoma 2021, released under GNU General Public License v3.0